Radical or moderate? Trump paints Democratic ticket as both

 “Clearly, Phony Kamala will abandon her own morals, as well as try to bury her record as a prosecutor, in order to appease the anti-police extremists controlling the Democrat Party,” senior campaign adviser Katrina Pierson said in the Trump’s campaign’s first statement responding to the news.

-Further, as Trump’s team and his allies tried to present Harris as the “most radical running mate ever,” in the words of Fox News host Sean Hannity, the Republican National Committee sought to frame her as insufficiently liberal, gleefully declaring: “liberals revolt against Biden, Harris ticket.”
+As Trump’s team and his allies tried to present Harris as the “most radical running mate ever,” in the words of Fox News host Sean Hannity, the Republican National Committee sought to frame her as insufficiently liberal, gleefully declaring: “liberals revolt against Biden, Harris ticket.”

 “So to sum up: Kamala Harris is a cop — who is an anti-police extremist.
 A radical leftist — who is causing a ‘revolt’ among Bernie voters.
 A phony — who was too nasty to Joe Biden.
 Got that?” wrote Tim Miller, who previously served as senior adviser to an anti-Trump political action committee and an RNC spokesperson.